Board of Directors

 Mr. Hennigan is a Fellow of the American College of Trial Lawyers, and has been consistently identified in prominent legal publications as one of the country's top trial lawyers, including Chambers USA, Chambers Global, Who's Who in American Law and The Best Lawyers in America.
 Chambers ranks him in "Band 1," among the top dozen litigators in California and among the top 25 nationwide, calling him "a terrific trial lawyer."
 Mr. Hennigan is also routinely identified as one of Southern California's Super Lawyers.

 Before entering private practice, Mr. Hennigan was a trial attorney with the Antitrust Division of the United States Department of Justice, and was a lecturer in research and writing at the University of Arizona College of Law in 1973.

-Steve has been named a “Rising Star” and a “Super Lawyer” in surveys conducted by Law & Politics Media Inc. and published in Los Angeles magazine.
+Steve has been named One of the Most Influential People in Los Angeles by Los Angeles Business Journal, recognized by Legal 500 in the category of White-Collar Criminal Defense and named a “Super Lawyer” in surveys conducted by Law & Politics Media Inc. and published in Los Angeles magazine.

 Ronald L. Olson

 Munger, Tolles & Olson, LLP